yassinehaimouch/Inventory-Manager/README.md

 2. Navigate to the `code-challenge-frontend` directory:

     ```bash
-    cd code-challenge/code-challenge-frontend
+    cd code-challenge-frontend
     ```

+2. Install Packages

+    ```bash
+    npm i
+    ```

-Run `ng serve` for a dev server.
+Then Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Requirements